Biogeographic Information and Observation System (BIOS)

 The primary tool used to share this information is the ArcGIS Server-based BIOS Data Viewer.
 The BIOS Data Viewer is an easy to use, interactive, web-based GIS tool that allows basic geospatial viewing and querying without the need for GIS software installed on the user's local computer.
-Most BIOS data are designated for use by Department employees and Authorized Partners only, and are available through the password protected Data Viewer button on the BIOS homepage.
-However, there is also a Public Data Viewer on the BIOS homepage that contains datasets that are available to the public (as requested by the data provider).
-This viewer does not require a password.
+Most BIOS data are publicly available through the BIOS Viewer button on the BIOS homepage.
+Some BIOS data are secure and designated for use by Department employees and Authorized Partners only, and are available by logging in using the Login link in the upper right corner of the BIOS viewer.

 The ArcGIS Server viewer is a mature application that enables observation points to be displayed on a large number of backgrounds including county boundaries, shaded relief, and topographical maps.
 There is a well-developed sub-program to select particular biological data layers for viewing, and query routines for searches based on a data field, text, geographical area, or geographic coordinates.
 In addition, the tabular attributes of the features in the map can be displayed.
 The program also allows the user to export tabular data and to create, annotate and print their own map by choosing the area and data to be displayed.
 Currently, printing is limited to an 8 1/2 by 11 inch format.
 Metadata are available and can be displayed for each data layer.

 We are currently building a BIOS database with a dynamic structure designed to handle large volumes of data from many different types of bio-spatial projects.
 This effort originated from the need to compile data from ongoing and past surveys, monitoring and research projects, mainly in Southern California.
 Future features may include the development of specialized catalogs of data to meet the needs of distinctive audiences.